capgemini-pl-cca-cto/cap-retencja-v1/README.md

 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Hosting

+The application is designed to be easily deployable on any hosting platforms: [Vite deployment guide](https://vitejs.dev/guide/static-deploy.html).
+But any web server like Nginx is enough to provide application assets.
+The build output is located in the `dist` directory.
+For more details check the [Installation Guide (pl)](INSTALLATION.md).

 ## Need Help?

 - Check the [React documentation](https://react.dev/)